Queen Square, London: Construction

 Queen Square was originally constructed between 1716 and 1725.
-It was formed from the garden of the house of Sir John Cutler baronet (1608–1693), whose last surviving child, Lady Radnor, died in 1697 leaving no issue.
+It was formed from the garden of the house of Sir John Cutler, baronet (1608–1693), whose last surviving child, Lady Radnor, died in 1697 leaving no issue.
 It was left open to the north for the landscape formed by the hills of Hampstead and Highgate.

 Queen Charlotte and treatment for George III

 A statue contained within the square was misidentified as depicting Queen Anne.
-This statue is now believed to be a portrayal of Queen Charlotte, wife of King George III.
+This statue is now believed to be a portrayal of Queen Charlotte.

-George III was treated for mental illness in a house in Queen Square towards the end of his reign.
+Queen Charlotte's husband, King George III, was treated for mental illness in a house in Queen Square towards the end of his reign.
 The public house on the southwest corner of the square, called "the Queen’s Larder", was, according to legend, used by Queen Charlotte to store food for the king during his treatment.

 The church, dedicated to St George the Martyr, was built following public subscription in 1706.
-The church's rector from 1747 to 1765 was the famous antiquary William Stukeley, whose rectory was next to the residence of the Duke of Powis.
+The church's rector from 1747 to 1765 was the famous antiquary William Stukeley, whose rectory was next to the residence of the duke of Powis.

 Late 19th century

 Built in the early 18th century as a fashionable area, by the mid-19th century it had attracted many French refugees and the shops of sundry booksellers and print sellers.
 It became a favoured centre for charitable institutions, including the Roman Catholic Aged Poor Society at No. 31, and the Society of St Vincent de Paul.

 Gradually the mansions were turned into hospitals and other institutions.
 The first institution which is still in the square was started by Johanna Chandler in 1860.
 Elizabeth Malleson started the Working Women's College here in 1864.

 The College of Preceptors (also known as the College of Teachers) occupied No. 42 Queen Square from 1855 until 1887.

+In 1861, just a year after the first Victorian Turkish bath opened in London, an establishment calling itself the Ladies' True Turkish Bath, opened at No.26.
+It was the only such bath in London open for women daily.
+It remained open till 1865, during which time over 37,000 baths were taken.